haakonsh/MMD/README.md

 14. Feel free to play around with the LED and single stepping through application code.
 Now you can finnaly figure out what your BLE service is actually doing without losing the BLE link ^^

-## That's great, but how is this really implemented?
+## Hey that really is neat, but how do I implement MMD in my project?
 The differences between this example and the standard ble_app_blinky demo are listed below:

 1. You need to compile the MMD ISR found in [JLINK_MONITOR_ISR_ARM.s](pca10040/s132/arm5_no_packs/JLINK_MONITOR_ISR_ARM.s)